Skip to main content

 When It's Paid

-The earnest money deposit is typically due within one to three business days after the seller accepts the buyer's offer.
-The exact deadline is written into the purchase contract.
-The deposit is usually made by personal check or certified funds.
+The earnest money deposit is typically due 1-3 days after the contract is accepted.
+The deadline is generally written into the purchase contract.
+The deposit is usually made by wire transfer.

 Who Holds It

-In Illinois, the earnest money is held in escrow by the seller's attorney or a title company.
-The funds sit in a dedicated trust account and are not accessible to either party until the transaction closes or both sides agree to a release.
-This protects the buyer from a seller spending the deposit prematurely and protects the seller by ensuring the funds are secured.
+Earnest money is held in escrow by the listing agent or the title company.
+The funds are not accessible to either party until the transaction closes or both sides agree to a release.

 At Closing